 Jesse joined the Wisconsin National Guard's tank company in Janesville sometime in the late 1930s.
-One reason he joined was the cousin of John Campbell was a member of the National Guard.
+One reason he joined was that his cousin of John Campbell was a member of the National Guard.
 The company was called to federal service in September 1941, and given the designation of A Company, 192nd Tank Battalion.
 The company left for Fort Knox, Kentucky, on November 28, 1940, by train, arriving there later the same day.

 At Ft.
 Knox, the company trained for nearly a year learning to use the various equipment of the tank battalion.
 Members also attended schools for the various jobs within the battalion.

 A typical day for the soldiers started in 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics at 8:00 to 8:30.
 Afterwards, the tankers went to various schools within the company.
 The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.

 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
 Afterwards, they attended the various schools which they had been assigned to on January 13th, such as: mechanics, tank driving, radio operating.
 At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
 After dinner, they were off duty and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.